 Allow at least a half hour for help with shorter essays, assignments or questions.
 For longer papers and a more thorough discussion, please schedule a one-hour appointment several days before the paper is due.

-Our goal is to help students gain confidence in the process of learning a language, learn to summarize and make sense of assignments, improve critical thinking skills, and learn how to ask effective questions.
+- Help you gain confidence in the process of learning a language, learn to summarize and make sense of assignments, improve critical thinking skills, and learn how to ask effective questions.

 At Susquehanna, we work together to create an engaging environment to help students learn and to support students in distress.
 Our goal is to provide all students with the individual attention they need to feel safe and healthy.

 If you have a non-emergency concern about a student, please submit a Student Support Referral by using our online form or by emailing or calling the appropriate administrator listed below.